-PAUL: Well, though there are very real cultural shifts we need to engage with from Gen Xs to Gen Ys and from the Baby Boomers etc. I reckon that we’re more connected than that.
-I actually believe that GenYs will take perspectives on a whole range of things precisely because of the experience and reflections of generations that have gone before them.
-We all look and learn.
-For that reason I believe we Gen Xers and Baby Boomers are all a bit more Gen Y and a bit more millennial than we were ten-fifteen years ago!
+PAUL: Sure there are generational shifts from Boomers to Gen Xs to Gen Ys etc. But I reckon we’re more connected than that.
+Sometimes GenYs see things one way precisely because of the experience of generations that have gone before.
+We all look and learn don’t we.
+So I reckon we Gen Xers and Baby Boomers are all a bit more Gen Y and a bit more millennial in our thinking than we were ten-fifteen years ago!

 AARON: Paul, there are a lot of theories out there about “what to do with kids” in a house/organic church setting.
 You and I are in similar places in life with the ages of our kiddos.
 I’ve heard a lot of “ideas” for engaging kids (Ages 1.5 – 4.5) in a church gathering, and have recently experienced some after much searching.
 What does this look like for you and your family?
 Specifically, how do you ENGAGE your children in a gathering vs. “manage around them”?

-I have been impressed by some larger churches at the pentecostal end of the spectrum which run parallel age streams through the morning meeting.
-I like that each age gets to do church in a meaningful way, but regret that it separates families and segregates generations.
-Another growing pattern is “Come and bear with us as we help the kids do church in a way that engages them.”
-I like that but see the need for a supplementary program to edify the grown-ups.
+I have been impressed by some larger churches which run parallel age streams through the morning meeting.
+The plus is that each age gets to do church in a meaningful way.
+The minus is that it separates families and segregates generations.
+Another current pattern is “Come and bear with us as we help the kids do church in a way that engages them.”
+I like that for the kids’ sake but see the need for a supplementary program to edify the grown-ups.
 For a time-poor family that might add up to a lot of time.

 Perhaps the best compromise is one where we’re all in together as much as possible for worship, fellowship and ministry times, and separate the ages out just for the teaching track.
 In my most recent plant that was the model we leaned to.